Payne County Bank Mobile Banking

 To sign up for mobile banking, you must have a free online banking account.
 If you do not, you can enroll in online banking by clicking on the Consumer or Business Enroll link on the left side of this page.
 Once you are logged in to your online banking account, go to the User Services Tab and click on the Mobile Enrollment link under Manage Account.
 Follow the step-by-step instructions to sign up and activate mobile banking.

 You will be able to sign up for Text Banking (SMS) and/or Mobile Web (WAP) Banking.
-There is also a downloadable application for iPhone and for certain BlackBerries.
+There are also downloadable iPhone and Android applications.
+An iPad application is in production and will be available soon.

 There may be charges associated with text messaging and data usage on your phone.
 A text messaging and/or data plan is typically needed.
 Check with your wireless phone carrier for more information.